-The adopted 2018-20 Planning Work Program description of the Chapter 95 update is:
+The adopted 2018-20 Kirkland Planning Department Work Program describes the KZC Chapter 95 update as:

 The City's tree canopy continues to be a primary place-making feature of Kirkland, but concern has been expressed that certain development processes do not allow for holistic consideration of tree protection at an early stage in the site/project review process.
 This task will evaluate whether an Integrated Review process (during which site subdivision, grading, infrastructure, and development are reviewed together) would be appropriate for projects throughout the City in order to better protect the City's tree canopy while providing more certainty for the development community.
 Other amendments to the tree regulations will also be undertaken.
+Starting with the Integrated Development Review, the proposed updates described below are potential amendments to be considered with this project: